Sansa: I hear that you're a pervert.

 - In Frankenstein's Castle of Freaks, Frankenstein's assistant Genz is a dwarf with a number of perversions: including voyeurism and necrophilia.
 During the Grave Robbing scene, he opens the corpse's dress and fondles her breasts.
 He later introduces Ook to the concept of rape.

 - The clan of murderous inbred rednecks in Headless Horseman includes several dwarfs.
 One of them, known as 'the Rag Doll Man', makes rag dolls and then chops their heads off to represent the travellers who have lost their heads to the Horseman.

 - Doubles as The Reveal in Don't Look Now.
 The mysterious small figure in a red raincoal repeatedly seen from the distance is not the protagonist's daughter.
 It is a grown female serial killer.

 - Pär Lagerkvist's The Dwarf could be a trope codifier.
 The protagonist, the titular dwarf, is utterly, irredeemably evil.

 - In the book Obsidian Butterfly, part of the Anita Blake Vampire Hunter series, there is Nicky Bako, a pretty infamous necromancer who is the witch for the outlaw biker gang and werewolf pack in the area, Los Lobos.

-- This is what everyone thinks Tyrion Lannister from A Song of Ice and Fire is, despite his being one of the only characters that's basically good.
+- This is what everyone thinks Tyrion Lannister from A Song of Ice and Fire is, despite his being one of the more morally upstanding characters in the series not named Stark.
 But he may have had a Start of Darkness because of his ill treatment.
 He isn't helping his case by being a serial purveyor of prostitutes and a known drunkard.
 Also his treatment of his nephew Joffrey, while liked by the audience, makes him look worse when he is blamed for their murder.

 - In the Kindle short story ''Melon Heads'', there's a whole tribe of them living in the Ohio woods.